lijun99/altar2-documentation/docs/api/altar/cuda/models/cudaBayesianEnsemble/index.rst

    .. method:: likelihoods(self, annealer, step, batch)

       Convenience function that computes all three likelihoods at once given the current {step}
       of the problem

    .. method:: verify(self, step, mask)

       Check whether the samples in {step.theta} are consistent with the model requirements and update the {mask}, a vector with zeroes for valid samples and non-zero for invalid ones

+   .. method:: mountInputDataspace(self, pfs)

+      Mount the directory with my input files

+   .. method:: loadFile(self, filename, shape=None, dataset=None, dtype=None)

+      Load an input file to a numpy array (for both float32/64 support) Supported format:
+      1. text file in '.txt' suffix, stored in prescribed shape
+      2. binary file with '.bin' or '.dat' suffix, the precision must be same as the desired gpuprecision, and users must specify the shape of the data
+      3. (preferred) hdf5 file in '.h5' suffix (preferred)
+          the metadata of shape, precision is included in .h5 file
+      :param filename: str, the input file name
+      :param shape: list of int
+      :param dataset: str, name/key of dataset for h5 input only
+      :return: output numpy.array

+   .. method:: loadFileToGPU(self, filename, shape=None, dataset=None, out=None, dtype=None)

+      Load an input file to a gpu (for both float32/64 support) Supported format:
+      1. text file in '.txt' suffix, stored in prescribed shape
+      2. binary file with '.bin' or '.dat' suffix, the precision must be same as the desired gpuprecision, and users must specify the shape of the data
+      3. (preferred) hdf5 file in '.h5' suffix (preferred)
+          the metadata of shape, precision is included in .h5 file
+      :param filename: str, the input file name
+      :param shape: list of int
+      :param dataset: str, name/key of dataset for h5 input only
+      :return: out altar.cuda.matrix/vector

+   .. method:: forwardProblem(self, application, theta=None)

+      Perform the forward modeling with given {theta}